LLNL/axom/src/axom/slam/docs/sphinx/core_concepts.rst

 ------------------------------------------

 Existing owners and adapters may consume more operations than the public semantic contracts.
-For example, BivariateMap currently uses search, flat projections, and row-range construction.
+BivariateMap uses search and conversion of flat row positions to its concrete RangeSet.
+It derives the row type from ``getElements()`` and iterator coordinates from ``at()``.
+It does not require a set iterator or ``SubsetType`` alias.
 RelationSet consumes a relation's flat storage.
 Their checks live in ``detail`` and are not additional requirements on every bivariate set or relation.

+RelationSet derives rows from const ``relation[from]``.
+It searches the row's flat storage using ``offset(from)`` and the row's size, and projects flat positions through ``firstIndex(flat)`` and ``relationData()[flat]``.
+These operations must agree with row traversal.
+No row subscript, row offset, or ``RelationSubset`` alias is required.
+A concrete RelationSet returns the source row directly.
+A virtual RelationSet requires conversion to the fixed row type of BivariateSet.
+If that conversion is unavailable, the concrete adapter's ``VirtualSet`` and ``OtherSet`` aliases are ``void``.

+SubMap construction requires scalar access, size, component count, shape, and element lookup from its parent.
+Range traversal adds a separate check for a parent iterator that can be constructed at a selected position, dereferenced, copied, and queried for its original flat position.
+A parent ``set_end()`` is not required.
+The copied index set supplies positional access; it does not need its own iteration or subscript API.
+Shaped component access is checked only when requested.

-Size, stride, offset, ordered-set indirection, and map-storage policy protocols remain separate extension contracts.
+Size, stride, offset, subset, ordered-set indirection, and map-storage policy protocols remain separate extension contracts.
 Their owner-specific combinations do not enter the public object concepts.
+See :ref:`policy-contracts-label` for the operations each owner uses.

 ``PositionLike`` currently means a signed integral type.
 Tagged positions need a design that distinguishes positions, extents, and differences before they